 Symptoms and Signs of Porphyria Cutanea Tarda

 Patients with porphyria cutanea tarda present with fragile skin, mainly on sun-exposed areas.
-Phototoxicity is delayed: patients do not always connect sun exposure with symptoms.
+Phototoxicity is delayed, thus patients do not always connect sun exposure with symptoms.

 Spontaneously or after minor trauma, tense bullae develop.
 Some bullae are hemorrhagic.
 Accompanying erosions and ulcers may develop secondary infection; they heal slowly, leaving atrophic scars.
 Sun exposure occasionally leads to erythema, edema, or itching.